peejaywk/FourFifthsJazz/README.md

 All written content for the site was created by the website author.

 ### Code
-Any code segments taken from websites/forums have been indiviually creditted in the source code.
+Any code segments taken from websites/forums have been indiviually credited in the source code.
 * [W3Schools - How To Create Parallax](https://www.w3schools.com/howto/howto_css_parallax.asp)

 ### Media